A Complete Calendar of December Global Holidays 2022

 7. St. Lucia’s Day

-Another important global December holiday, St. Lucia’s Day is celebrated to pay homage to the appearance of a bright star in the sky which led the three Kings to Bethlehem to visit newborn baby Jesus.
+Another important global December holidays, St. Lucia’s Day is celebrated to pay homage to the appearance of a bright star in the sky which led the three Kings to Bethlehem to visit newborn baby Jesus.
 One common way the day is celebrated is by giving children gift baskets that contain traditional St. Lucia’s Day items like candles, cookies, and fruits.
-Additionally, many people celebrate by singing Christmas carols and exchanging gifts.
+Additionally, many people book their flights to Sweden to celebrate this festivity by singing Christmas carols and exchanging gifts.
 Another common tradition associated with St. Lucia’s Day is wearing a wreath of candles on your head.
 It has been also believed that Saint Lucia use to bring food and help Christians who were being poorly treated during the times of oppression.

 Place of Celebration – Sweden, Norway